LucknowAI/lucknowai.github.io/docs/layout/27-Jan-2024-Image_Processing_and_OpenCV_Webinar.md

 nav_order: 2
 ---

-AI/ML Community Event - Summary :
+# AI/ML Community Event - Summary :

 All notable discussions and insights from the AI/ML community event are documented here.

 {: .note }
-Sunday, 27 January 2024
+Saturday, 27 January 2024

 {: .highlight }
 The event featured an experienced speaker [Prashant Shukla](https://www.linkedin.com/in/prashant-shukla30/)  who shared his insights on various aspects of AI/ML. 🎤